1ylwang/HeZhang1994.github.io/README.md

 # E.g., $ git config --global user.name "hz".
 ```

-2. Create a public repository __aaa.github.io__ on GitHub, where __aaa__ should be your GitHub user name.
+2. Create a public repository called `aaa.github.io` on GitHub, where `aaa` should be your GitHub user name.
 You can now use the website templates provided by GitHub (see [here](https://blog.csdn.net/renfufei/article/details/37725057)), or continue the configuration and use other templates later.

-3. Clone __aaa.github.io__ repository to local computer in Terminal.
+3. Clone `aaa.github.io` repository to local computer in Terminal.
 ```bash
 $ git clone https://github.com/aaa/aaa.github.io
 ```